CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

 **Converting to BMP with ESP32S3**: Most of OVXXXX cameras that will be connected to the ESP32S3 (such as the OV2640) have built-in JPEG encoding capabilities and therefore will easily provide the capture image in JPEG format.
 With small image size and grayscale, the camera can also directly provide a frame buffer with raw image data.
 Anyway, the ESP32 camera lib provides conversion functions to easily convert from JPEG to BMP if needed (see usage of `fmt2bmp` in [https://github.com/espressif/esp32-camera/blob/master/conversions/to_bmp.c](https://github.com/espressif/esp32-camera/blob/master/conversions/to_bmp.c) for instance).
 Once the image is in BMP, it is easy to apply the proposed image encoding format, transmit each generated packet with LoRa and decode back to BMP at the receiver (e.g. the gateway for instance).

 **Which ESP32 Cam board?**: We tested several ESP32-based camera boards.
 The main criterion was to have enough pins left to connect an SPI LoRa radio module.
 3 boards offer this capabilities: `Freenove ESP32-S3 WROOM`, `Freenove ESP32 WROVER v1.6` and `XIAO ESP32-S3 Sense`.
-The choice was finally set to the `XIAO ESP32-S3 Sense` which has a huge developer community and enough resource to run embedded AI processing that we want to add in the future in a quite compact format.
+The choice was finally set to the `XIAO ESP32-S3 Sense` which has a huge developer community and enough resource to run some embedded AI processing that we want to add in the future, and all this in a quite compact format.

 <img src="https://github.com/CongducPham/PEPR_AgriFutur/blob/main/images/ESP32-camera-board.png" width="600">